 It may be small in numbers, but it has still managed to produce a gold medal-winning Olympian.
 Carl Hester struck gold in the 2012 London games as part of the dressage team and, as a result, the island's only post box outside the post office on the Avenue was painted gold - and will remain gold for at least four years.

 Sark is best experienced either on foot or by bicycle, which are available for rent on the island.
 Alternatively, take a horse-drawn carriage and let a local guide show you the highlights and hidden gems, including La Seigneurie, the Venus Pool and Adonis Pool, both natural swimming pools whose waters are refreshed at high tide.

-Evidence shows that the Island was occupied as far back as the megalithic period, as well as fascinating finds of Roman horse-silver, dating from the first century BC, have brought archaeologists back to the island time and time again to uncover more about Sark's unique early history.
+Evidence shows that the Island was occupied as far back as the megalithic period.
+Fascinating finds of Roman horse-silver, dating from the first century BC, have brought archaeologists back to the island time and time again to uncover more about Sark's unique early history.

 Sark is split into two islands - the main island, which is just over two square miles, and Little Sark to the south, which is accessed by Le Coupee.
 The narrow causeway is 300 ft long and has a drop of 330 ft each side.
 Protective railings were erected in 1900 but previous to that children would crawl across in their hands and knees to avoid being blown over the edge.

-The new government is made up of 28 fully elected Conseilleurs and the Seigneur and Seneschal still have a role.
+The new government is made up of 28 fully elected Conseillers and the Seigneur still has a role.
 In the new government there are no protected seats for landowners, as there were previously.

-If you do choose to stay in one of the many hotels, guest houses, self-catering cottages and campsites there is one essential piece of kit, and that is a torch.
+If you do choose to stay in one of the many hotels, guest houses, self-catering cottages and campsites there is one essential piece of advice, and that is to take a torch.

 T: +44 (0) 1481 724059